Sharmahritik123/SuperStore-Sales-Dashboard/README.md

 # SuperStore-Sales-Dashboard
-Power BI Dashboard | Power Bi Project - Sales Dashboard | Power Bi Tutorial for Beginners
+Power BI Dashboard | Power Bi Project - Sales Dashboard

-In this Power BI project tutorial you will learn how to import data, clean and process data, design dashboard, use of advance charts and maps, filters and slicers, forecasting in power bi, export dashboard as pdf, project insights and learnings.
-This will be your end to end project in Power BI.
+In this Power BI project we have done  how to import data, clean and process data, design dashboard, use of advance charts and maps, filters and slicers, forecasting in power bi, project insights .
+This will be our end to end project in Power BI.